 What is a HR Licence in Victoria?

-You Can A Heavy Rigid Licence in Dandenong & Seaford
+You Can Get A Truck Licence in Dandenong & Seaford

-At COVE Training, we provide courses for LR, MR and HR licences alike in VIC.
-If you are eyeing an HR licence, though, read on to learn a bit more about what it is or why it is so valuable in the trucking industry.
+At COVE Training, we provide all types of truck licence courses.
+If you are eyeing off a truck licence, though, read on to learn a bit more about what it is or why it is so valuable in the trucking industry.

 Heavy Vehicle Licence and HR Licence: What Are They?